konmik/satellite/README.md

 forever.
 For this scenario there is `BaseFragment.dismissRestartables()` method.

 It is impossible to know when a specific fragment or view gets detached for the last time, so you need to call this cleanup method manually.
-However, there is a smart trick which allows to skip this step most of the times: when `BaseFragment` gets detached, it checks if its activity is finalizing.
-It it is then it calls `dismissRestartables()` by itself.
+There is a smart trick which allows to skip this step most of the times: when `BaseFragment` gets detached, it checks if its activity is finalizing.
+If it is then it calls `dismissRestartables()` by itself.

 ## Installation